 In January 2020 and July 2020, the IASB issued amendments to IAS 1 "Presentation of Financial Statements: Classification of Liabilities as Current or Non-Current".
-They clarify that the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period.
-They also clarify that the classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability and make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.
-The amendments are expected to be effective for annual periods beginning on or after January 1, 2024 with early adoption permitted.
+The amendments clarify that the classification of liabilities as current or non-current should be based on rights that are in existence at the end of the reporting period.
+The amendments also clarify that the classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability and make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.
+The amendments are effective for annual periods beginning on or after 1 January 2024, with early adoption permitted.
 They will not have a material impact on the Group's consolidated financial statements.
+The amendments have yet to be endorsed by the EU.